cucapra/approx-vision/README.md

 }
 ```

-# Compiling, Running, and General usage
+# Compiling, Running, and General Usage

-All available documentation for this code can be found in our [GitHub Wiki](https://github.com/cucapra/approx-vision/wiki).
+All available documentation for this code can be found in [this GitHub repo's Wiki](https://github.com/cucapra/approx-vision/wiki).
 Those of you who just want to run a simple example or are just getting started will find our [FAQ](https://github.com/cucapra/approx-vision/wiki/Getting-Started-FAQ) particularly helpful.

 # Contributors